Te Wahipounamu: Flora

 The vegetation in Te Wahipounamu is diverse and in essentially pristine condition.
 On the mountains there is a rich alpine vegetation of shrubs, tussocks and herbs.
 The warmer and lower altitude rainforests are dominated by tall podocarps.
 There are more rainforests and wetlands in the west, and the most extensive and least modified natural freshwater wetlands in New Zealand are found in this area.
 The Westland coastal plain is characterised by its high-fertility swamps and low-fertility peat bogs.

 Fauna

 Te Wahipounamu is home to many indigenous animals and contains the largest and most significant population of forest birds in the country.
 The total wild population of the takahē, which is only about 170 birds, is found in a few mountain valleys in Fiordland.
 Along the south-west coast, most of New Zealand's Fur Seals are found.
 Also found in this region are Southern Brown Kiwi, Great Spotted Kiwi, Yellow-crowned parakeet, Fiordland Penguin, New Zealand Falcon, and Brown teal.
 The kākāpō, the world's rarest and heaviest parrot, was found in this region until the early 1980s.
-It is now believed that it is extinct on the mainland.